 Which are comprised of 7 stages.

 There has been continuous progress in the research of Alzheimer’s but the challenges are yet to be resolved.
-Alzheimer’s poses a burden to families, caregivers and societies all over the world.
+Alzheimer’s poses a burden to families, caregivers, and societies all over the world.
 The future is marked by the fear of increased cases of Alzheimer’s.
 According to the Alzheimer’s Association in America, by 2050, there will be a million aging people developing Alzheimer’s annually.

 The number seems so overwhelming for a disease whose cause is yet to be established.

 Alzheimer’s will affect approaches to diagnostics and therapy taken by preventive and public health medicine.
-There will be more methodological advanced research which will propagate the use of sophisticated biomarkers and clinical practice will focus more on patient-centered care.
+There will be more methodological advanced research that will propagate the use of sophisticated biomarkers and clinical practice will focus more on patient-centered care.